OWASP/samm/Current Releases/head/core/implementation/i-defect-management.md

 levels?
 1: provide feedback to the team [done by CC]
-2: learn from it accross teams and provide feedback to the organisations, looking for trends
+2: learn from it accross teams and provide feedback to the organizations, looking for trends
 3: optimized practices and share statictics
 -->